List of Essential Oil Notes for Blending and DIY Perfume

 2. Choose Your Carrier Oil Wisely

-If you are creating a blend for topical use, you will need to choose a carrier oil.
+If you are creating a blend for topical use, you must choose a carrier oil.
 Your choice of carrier oil can play a big part in the therapeutic enhancement of your blend.
-Think about the benefits that it offers as well as any scent that it may have and if it will compete with your essential oil blend.
+Think about the benefits it offers, any scent it may have, and whether it will compete with your essential oil blend.

 3. Adding Essential Oils for Emotions

-When creating a blend for a physical ailment, be sure to always add an oil to address the emotional status of yourself or the person you’re blending for.
-No matter what kind of ailment you’re dealing with, there’s always an element of stress that goes along with it.
+When creating a blend for a physical ailment, always add an oil to address your emotional status or the person you’re blending for.
+No matter what ailment you’re dealing with, there’s always an element of stress that goes along with it.
 Missing the chance to address the emotional effects is a disservice to the person you’re blending for (or for yourself!).

 4. Limit the Number of Oils in the Blend